-MUS 182 Chamber Ensemble POP II (1)
+MUS 182 Chamber Ensemble POP II (1) This course is a continuation of MUS 181.

 MUS 185 Chamber Ensemble Steel (1)

 This course is designed primarily for students with experience or learning how to play the steel pan.
 A cross-section of music representative of different eras and styles will be performed.
 Students will be introduced to wellness principles as an integral part of musicianship and acquire knowledge on the prevention of performance injuries.